florianschafer/frogspawn/README.md

 ##### Digests and Mappings

 In this context, a digest is an output-ready representation of a cluster.
-Digests store all vertices, weights and consistency scores, sorted by custom or predefined ranking function.
+Digests store all vertices, weights and affiliation scores, sorted by custom or predefined ranking function.
 Moreover, depending on the configuration, it may not just encompass the cluster vertices but also aggregate those of all of its descendants.

 Currently, there may be only one digest per clustering, which is configured as part of the general settings: